-15. Prevent Duty
+16. Prevent Duty

-- 15.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
-This is a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified. - 15.2 All school staff and governors have completed Prevent training. - 15.3 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 15.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
-This includes awareness and sensitivity to changes in the attitudes of pupils, which may indicate they are at risk of radicalisation.
+- 16.1.
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 16.2.
+All school staff and governors have completed Prevent training. - 16.3.
+We have in place and monitor appropriate web filtering systems. - 16.4.
+The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)